BobCochran/mongoimg/README.md

 ## Code Example

+### Required software

+Recent version of Node.js either compiled from source or installed as a binary distribution Recent version of MongoDB
+Certain node modules -- see below for list
+Recent web browser version, such as Firefox v.
+31+ or Chrome v34+ Unix/Linux based operating system such as Mac OS X This code was tested on OS X 10.9.4, Node.js v0.10.31, and MongoDB database versions 2.6.3 and 2.6.4.

+### Node Modules

+The following dependency modules are in the package.json file and must be installed to run the sample scripts:

+express
+mongodb
+multiparty

+### Running the example scripts

 To add images to MongoDB using a method based on synchronous reading of .jpg image files, start app.js from any terminal window: